lhoestq/hfjobs/docs/uv_scripts.md

 uv run https://raw.githubusercontent.com/davanstrien/hfjobs/refs/heads/quickstart-only/docs/examples/hello_world_uv.py "Hello from my CLI, I arrived from the internet via a URL!"
 ```

-Now, to run it on Hugging Face infrastructure using hfjobs we would simply need to instead run:
+Now, to run it on Hugging Face infrastructure using hfjobs we would simply need to run instead:

 <!-- TODO update URLs once examples are published -->